arturh85/adventofcode-rust-2015/README.md

 ## Install `cargo aoc`

-`cargo-aoc` is hosted as a binary on crates.io.
-Boot a terminal and install the program using `cargo install cargo-aoc`
+Boot a terminal and run `cargo install cargo-aoc`

 If you installed `cargo-aoc` in a previous year, it may be out of date now and this will cause build errors because of a version mismatch if you use the latest version of the `aoc-runner` and `aoc-runner-derive` below.
 If that's the case, then update it with `cargo install cargo-aoc --force`.

 ## Setting up the CLI